-A closure cost estimate for the Morococha mine prepared according to State of Nevada approved SRCE methodology is updated every year for unit costs and discount rates, and every other year for physical disturbance.
-The current present value of closure expenditures at Morococha effective December 31, 2020, is approximately \$7.8 million.
-See "Narrative Description of the Business - Environment, Community and Sustainability" for further disclosure regarding forward looking statements related to reclamation costs.
+A closure cost estimate for the Huaron mine prepared according to State of Nevada approved SRCE methodology is updated every year for unit costs and discount rates, and every other year for physical disturbance.
+The current present value of closure expenditures at Huaron as at December 31, 2021, is estimated at \$11.9 million.
+See "Narrative Description of the Business - Environment, Community and Sustainability" for further disclosure regarding forward-looking statements related to reclamation costs.